akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

-NEW MULTIPART SECTION - THE WALK

 ---

-## Chapter X — The Road Home
+## Chapter 6 — The Road Home

-The Roman road stretched eastward through the forest, pale stone under a pale sky.
-Beatrice walked with her basket on her hip, Goosie's occasional rustle the only sound besides her own footsteps.
-The lodge was behind her now, the king's laughter still echoing strangely in her memory.
+The doors of the hunting lodge closed behind her.
+Beatrice stood on the steps, Goosie warm in her basket, the evening air cool on her face.
+Behind her, the hall hummed with resumed life.
+Ahead, the road stretched eastward through the forest, pale stone under a pale sky.

 She had her goose.
 The king had spared her.
 More than that—he had *laughed*.
 At her, perhaps, but also *with* her.
 It was more than she had dared hope.